OFAC Attorney for Compliance & Economic Sanctions Defense

 Why Look to Oberheiden, P.C. for Assistance with OFAC Compliance, Sanctions Defense and Investigations

-When you are looking for an OFAC lawyer, it is important you select a law firm with specific experience handling all aspects of OFAC compliance matters and investigations.
+When you are looking for an OFAC lawyer or economic sanctions attorney, it is important you select a law firm with specific experience handling all aspects of OFAC compliance matters and investigations.
 This is a uniquely complex area of law, and not all attorneys have the knowledge, experience or dedication necessary to ensure a favorable outcome.

 At Oberheiden, P.C., we regularly represent individuals and businesses in a wide range of OFAC-related matters, including:

 - Defending against OFAC investigations and enforcement matters;

 - Voluntary self-disclosures;

 - Removal from the specially designated nationals (SDN) list; and